GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 7.
-O Lord my God I put my trust
+Voice Text: The VII Psalme.
+O Lord my God I put my trust and confidence in thee

 General Note